UCLH-DHCT/emap/core/README.md

       ![new run](img/new_run.png)
     - Select `Junit` from the drop down
         - Set Test kind to `All in package`
-        - Set the package to `uk.ac.ucl.rits.inform.datasinks.emapstar`
+        - Set the package to `uk.ac.ucl.rits.inform.datasinks.emapstar`.
+Or set the module to e.g. Emap-Core and the package to `uk.ac.ucl.rits.inform`
         - You may also want to set logging level to TRACE for our classes by defining the environmental variable:
           `LOGGING_LEVEL_UK_AC_UCL=TRACE`